alissonsol/Archive/projects/examples/template/README.md

 What to search and replace in order to reuse this project as the basis for a new one.
 Search in case-sensitive mode.

 - yrn42template-prefix -> Common project prefix for containers.
-Example: abcd
+Example: yrn42
 - yrn42template-ns -> Kubernetes namespace for installing containers.
-Example: abcd
+Example: yrn42
 - yrn42template-dns -> DNS prefix.
-Example: abcd
+Example: yrn42
 - yrn42template-rg -> Name for group of resources (Azure).
-Example: abcd
+Example: yrn42
 - yrn42template-tags -> Resource tags.
-Example: abcd
+Example: yrn42
 - yrn42template-domain -> Domain for web email, site.
-Example: abcd.com
+Example: yrn42.com
 - yrn42template-host -> Host name.
-Example: www.abcd.com
+Example: www.yrn42.com
 - yrn42template-cluster -> Name for the K8S cluster (or at least a common prefix).
-Example: abcd
+Example: yrn42
 - yrn42template-uxname -> Name for site in the UX (This will be visible to end users).
-Example: Abcd
+Example: yrn42

 Despite the several placeholders enabling reuse in different configurations, it is recommended to replace as many valuables as possible to become identical, easing future maintenance.
 Replace `yrn42template-domain` first and then use this regular expression to search and replace the others:  `(yrn42template)[A-Za-z0-9\-]*`